mohammad0914/Pursuit-Core-Web-Async-Await-Lab/README.md

 - When finished, commit and push your work.
 - Make a pull request on github.
 - Submit the link to your pull request on Canvas.

+Note that these tests use [Cypress fixtures](https://docs.cypress.io/api/commands/fixture.html), or files that are used to store data used in tests.
+You can find the JSON fixtures used for network responses under `cypress/fixtures`.

+> Tip: see how the data stored in those `.json` files corresponds to what's used in tests.